 Knowledge of the grammar and insight in its rules, in order to learn to read sentences in the original script.

-The class provides the necessary background knowledge for the study of other phases of the ancient Egyptian language, such as Old Egyptian, Late Egyptian, Demotic and Coptic.
+The class provides the necessary background knowledge for following the class Lectuur Middelegyptisch and for the study of other phases of the ancient Egyptian language, such as Old Egyptian, Late Egyptian, Demotic and Coptic.
 The knowledge of hieroglyphs is also required for the study of the cursive script, Hieratic.